ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 # LGPL: A Failed Attempt to Address This Problem

 By 1991, shortly after the GPL was created, people started to realize that while the GPL is useful for protecting whole software applications, it created complications for library code.
-The FSF subseuently released the first version of the GNU Libary General Public License, now known as the Lesser General Public License (LGPL) as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
+The FSF subseuently released the first version of the GNU Libary General Public License, now known as the Lesser General Public License (LGPL), as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
 The LGPL is a "weak copyleft" license and it's very similar to the MPL that we use in that regard.

 The basic idea of a "weak copyleft" license is "I want to ensure that if you modify my code, you give that modification back to the world freely, but I really don't care to restrict how you can simply use my code as part of your larger system."
 If someone writes a library and wants to ensure that the source code for modified versions of that library remain available, but does not care to require everyone using their library to have to make their own source code freely available, then the LGPL was designed for them.